ibnzUK/Chameleon/README.md

 # Chameleon
 JavaScript application, moving head chameleon

-# Community codders, please commit
+# Community coders, please commit
 __Feel free to add extra functions or improvements, This helps me to more familiarise with source control and open source project managing__